vatsimph/learn/docs/controllers/how-to/install.md

 # Installing Sector Files

-The Philippines vACC utilizes Eurocontrol for its Air Traffic Controllers as it can host a system that the real world controllers use (TopSky).
+The Philippines vACC utilizes Eurocontrol for its Air Traffic Controllers as it can host a near 1 to 1 system that the real world controllers use (TopSky).

-This serves as a training management system for the controllers.
-It is a centralized system that allows the controllers to manage their training sessions and to manage the sessions that are booked by the controllers.

-You may refer to the next session on how to use the booking system.

 ## VATPHIL Updater

 to be added

+??? info "Version 0.6"

+    Very close to V1!